 Featuring games and installation designer Holly Gramazio, Kirsten Dunne from London’s Fourth Plinth, Emma Enderby from The Serpentine Galleries, as well freelance artist Alex Chinneck.
 Read our review here!

 Nature (May 2015)

-Featuring Je Ahn from Studio Weave, Tom Murphy and Emma Sibley from London Terrariums, Carol Montpart from The Plant, as well as a fourth speaker to be announced shortly.
-You can buy tickets here!
+Featuring Je Ahn from Studio Weave, Tom Murphy and Emma Sibley from London Terrariums, Carol Montpart from The Plant, as well as London-based illustrator Katie Scott.
+Read our review here!

 Technology (April 2015)